HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 In the previous post, we setup a complete Sitecore Azure instance, adding some custom modules to the default install.

-Now we want to modify the scripts so that the compiled LaunchSitecore site is provisioned into the new XP environment that setup.
+Now we want to modify the scripts so that the compiled LaunchSitecore site is also provisioned into the new XP environment that setup.
 To make this easy, we decided to use the MSDeploy package created during the VSO build (see part 1 in this series).
 This package contains all the compiled code for the site.
 The compiled code for the CM and CD should be exactly the same.

+#### Cleanup Prior Post's Resource Group ####
+First, make sure you remove the resource group you created in the previous blog post from your Azure account.
+We are completely recreating that entire resource group....but, as mentioned, we're adding our project's code into the mix (through the MSDeploy package our build created).
+This way our default install will be Default Sitecore + the Sitecore Package Deployer Module + the MSDeploy package from our project.

 Setting up the install script to push an MSDeploy package generated by a build server is relatively simple.

 #### Upload the custom scripts to allow for MSDeploy packages to be installed. ####